 A Tour of the Laboratory

 To the left of the door is the preparation bench, on which sit the dryer and sputter coater.
 Opposite this, to the right of the door, there is a “dry” bench, used for assembling specimens onto stubs, and for light microscopy and macro photography.

 Since neither the SEM nor myself as the operator would function well in very high ambient temperatures, the laboratory is fitted with air conditioning, which doubles up as a heat pump in cold weather.

-This is the preparation bench, on the left of the lab, where specimens will be dried and, after they have been arranged on stubs, where they will be sputter coated with gold.
+This is the preparation bench, on the left of the lab, where specimens are dried and, after they have been arranged on stubs, where they will be sputter coated with gold.
 Clearly visible in this photograph are: